StackVista/stackstate-docs/stackpacks/integrations/agent_v2/windows.md

 ### Prerequisites

-* [StackState Agent](/setup/agent/windows.md) installed on a Windows host that is able to connect to StackState.
+* [StackState Agent V2](/setup/agent/windows.md) installed on a Windows host that is able to connect to StackState.
 * The [StackState Agent StackPack](/stackpacks/integrations/agent.md) installed in StackState.

 ## Data retrieved

-StackState Agent will synchronize the following data from the host it is running on with StackState:
+StackState Agent V2 will synchronize the following data from the host it is running on with StackState:

 - Hosts, processes and containers.
 - Telemetry for hosts, processes and containers